 Job stress has been dubbed the health epidemic of the 21st century, by the WHO.
 Stress is a complex concept but could be described as an imbalance between demands, resources and the ability to influence.

-Consulting in almost every form will most likely periodically be stressful and being able to prevent and or proactively prepare yourself for episodes of high stress is therefore a prioritized at Cupole.
+Consulting in almost every form will most likely periodically be stressful and being able to prevent and or proactively prepare yourself for episodes of high stress is therefore a top priority at Cupole.

 At Cupole we have ‘Vision zero’ for burnout and leave of absence because of work related stress.
 The vision is a result from an internal study focusing on how we can improve our work environment even more.
 One of the team members in the project was Jessica Winberg, who started her career at Cupole during the autumn of 2015.